sayande717/practice/README.md

 [Programming & DSA using Python]:
 1.py: A program to implement Greatest Common Divisor (GCD).
 2.py: Optimising 1.py
+3.py: GCD v3
+4.py: GCD v4
+5.py: Find the position of an element in a list (using functions).
+6.py: Binary Search using Recursion.
+7.py: Selection Sort.
+8.py: Insertion Sort.
+9.py: NPTEL Week 2 Assignment:
+> A positive integer m can be partitioned as primes if it can be written as p + q where p > 0, q > 0 and both p and q are prime numbers.
+Write a Python function primepartition(m) that takes an integer m as input and returns True if m can be partitioned as primes and False otherwise.
+(If m is not positive, your function should return False).
+> Write a function matched(s) that takes as input a string s and checks if the brackets "(" and ")" in s are matched: that is, every "(" has a matching ")" after it and every ")" has a matching "(" before it.
+Your function should ignore all other symbols that appear in s.
+Your function should return True if s has matched brackets and False if it does not.
+> A list rotation consists of taking the first element and moving it to the end.
+For instance, if we rotate the list [1,2,3,4,5], we get [2,3,4,5,1].
+If we rotate it again, we get [3,4,5,1,2].
+Write a Python function rotatelist(l,k) that takes a list l and a positive integer k and returns the list l after k rotations.
+If k is not positive, your function should return l unchanged.
+Note that your function should not change l itself, and should return the rotated list.

+10.py: NPTEL Week 3 Assignment:
+> 1. Define a Python function remdup(l) that takes a nonempty list of integers l and removes all duplicates in l, keeping only the last occurrence of each number.
+>>> remdup([3,1,3,5])
+[1, 3, 5]

+> 2. Write a Python function splitsum(l) that takes a nonempty list of integers and returns a list [pos,neg], where pos is the sum of squares all the positive numbers in l and neg is the sum of cubes of all the negative numbers in l.
+>>> splitsum([1,3,-5])
+[10, -125]

+> 3. A two dimensional matrix can be represented in Python row-wise, as a list of lists: each inner list represents one row of the matrix.
+>>> For example, the matrix,
+1  2  3
+4  5  6
+7  8  9
+... would be represented as [[1, 2, 3], [4, 5, 6], [7, 8, 9]]

+>>> A horizonatal flip reflects each row.
+For instance, if we flip the previous matrix horizontally, we get

+3  2  1
+6  5  4
+9  8  7

+...which would be represented as [[3, 2, 1], [6, 5, 4], [9, 8, 7]].

+>>> A vertical flip reflects each column.
+For instance, if we flip the previous matrix that has already been flipped horizontally, we get
+9  8  7
+6  5  4
+3  2  1

+...which would be represented as [[9, 8, 7], [6, 5, 4], [3, 2, 1]].

+Write a Python function matrixflip(m,d) that takes as input a two dimensional matrix m and a direction d, where d is either 'h' or 'v'.
+If d == 'h', the function should return the matrix flipped horizontally.
+If d == 'v', the function should retun the matrix flipped vertically.
+For any other value of d, the function should return m unchanged.

+11.py: Tuples in Python
+12.py: NPTEL Week 4 Assignment:
+> 1. We have a list of annual rainfall recordings of cities.
+Each element in the list is of the form (c,r) where c is the city and r is the annual rainfall for a particular year.
+The list may have multiple entries for the same city, corresponding to rainfall recordings in different years.
+Write a Python function rainaverage(l) that takes as input a list of rainfall recordings and computes the avarage rainfall for each city.
+The output should be a list of pairs (c,ar) where c is the city and ar is the average rainfall for this city among the recordings in the input list.
+Note that ar should be of type float.
+The output should be sorted in dictionary order with respect to the city name.
+> 2. A list in Python can contain nested lists.
+The degree of nesting need not be uniform.
+For instance [1,2,[3,4,[5,6]]] is a valid Python list.
+Write a Python function flatten(l) that takes a nonempty list of lists and returns a simple list of all the elements in the nested lists, flattened out.
+You can make use of the following function that returns True if its input is of type list.

+def listtype(l):
+  return(type(l) == type([]))

+Here are some examples to show how flatten(l) should work.
+>>> flatten([1,2,[3],[4,[5,6]]])
+[1, 2, 3, 4, 5, 6]

+>>> flatten([1,2,3,(4,5,6)])
+[1, 2, 3, (4, 5, 6)]

+13.py: Merge Sort
+14.py: List Difference using Merge Sort.
+15.py: List comprehension in Python.
+16.py: Exception handling in Python.
+17.py: Arguments for the print() statement.
+18.py: File Handling in Python.

 [C] -
 notes.txt -